wealth42/nick-fury/README.md

 Started with the logo of the website and then the navigation bar.
 I have used container class also.
 Coming to the body part I have included images and also I have created links by clicking on the images.
 I have given basic animation too to the images by hovering over the images.
 Footer part of the website contains social media icons and details for contact.
+Some links that I have provided might not be working.
+Though I have provided links for social media sites.
 I have also made the website for tablet view too by providing breaking points.

 While doing this project I learnt how to make social media icons, how to give animation to images and got a good amount of experience while doing this project and I also know how to use media queries as I have learnt during the learning course.
 Currently learning javascript along.